saved_model.zip

 ), ONNX model (.onnx

-file to Upload representative features (Optional).
-If you upload a set of representative features - for example, your validation set - as an .npy
+file to Upload representative features (Optional) - for example, your validation set - as an .npy

 in RGB format, Classification model output and 16 output labels: Tomato Healthy, Tomato Septoria Leaf Spot, Tomato Bacterial Spot, Tomato Blight, Cabbage Healthy, Tomato Spider Mite, Tomato Leaf Mold, Tomato_Yellow Leaf Curl Virus, Soy_Frogeye_Leaf_Spot, Soy_Downy_Mildew, Maize_Ravi_Corn_Rust, Maize_Healthy, Maize_Grey_Leaf_Spot, Maize_Lethal_Necrosis, Soy_Healthy, Cabbage Black Rot